 - Self-directed -- personal goals and self-actualization are primary motivations

 This conception of selfhood is so deeply embedded in Western cultures that it feels universal--the way people "naturally" are.
 It is not.
-It is a culturally specific construction that emerged from particular historical conditions: Greek philosophical emphasis on individual reason, Christian focus on individual salvation, Enlightenment ideals of individual rights, Protestant ethic of individual responsibility, and the economic individualism of market capitalism.
+It is a culturally specific construction, a product of why cultures think differently, that emerged from particular historical conditions: Greek philosophical emphasis on individual reason, Christian focus on individual salvation, Enlightenment ideals of individual rights, Protestant ethic of individual responsibility, and the economic individualism of market capitalism.

 Personal Achievement and Competition